-Simone Basani (IT/BE) is a performer, curator and art producer.
+Simone Basani (IT/BE) is an artist, curator and art producer.
 His research focuses on participatory strategies, remembrance processes and historical forgetting.
 By developing his personal research approach to such topics, he aims to challenge the functioning of heteronormative and colonial gaze, especially the European one.
 Collective performances and participatory constructions of physical sites for critical thinking are the main outputs of his practice.
 They have been presented both in museum spaces and theatres: Fortuny Museum - Venice, Łaznia CCA - Gdansk, Teatrino di Palazzo Grassi - Venice, Villa Empain - Brussels, Vooruit - Gent and others.

 Alice Ciresola (IT/BE) is an independent researcher and curator of performance and community art projects currently based in Brussels.
 She holds a MA in Visual and Performing Arts from IUAV University.
 In particular, her research revolves around strategies of material and immaterial heritage re-interpretation through site-specific artistic interventions.
 She is furthermore interested in the potential of audience within processes of meaning-making in museum and exhibition contexts.
 Her writings and articles are selected by M - Museum Leuven, Frans Hals Museum and web magazines I.OVO and CULT-Veneziepost.
 Her projects have been presented in: Fortuny Museum - Venice, Łaznia CCA - Gdansk, Villa Empain, Brussels.